 Founded in 2003 by Vancouverites Glencora Twigg and Christine "Hottie" Hotton, who were later joined by Jessica Vaira--graduates of Vancouver's now-defunct Helen Lefeaux School of Fashion Design--this boutique stocks gorgeous, fashion-forward clothes that are not only often Canadian- or locally-designed, but sustainable, too.
 (In a stroke of brilliance, the store labels each garment as Canadian, local, and/or sustainable on the tag, making it easy to see exactly what you're buying.)

 Be sure to check out the store's in-house lines: We3, Twigg&Hottie, Michael, and Clementine.

 A few doors south of Twigg&Hottie is the elegant Eugene Choo, one of the few shops in the area that cater to men as well as women.

-Unlike most of the boutiques I've included here, the Barefoot Contessa isn't all about independent design.
-But no tour of Mid Main Street shopping would be complete without this fun shop: Contessa caters to everyone's inner girlie-girl with loads of dresses in every colour and on-trend style, fit for (most) every occasion.
+Unlike most of the boutiques included here, the Barefoot Contessa isn't all about independent design.
+But no tour of Mid Main Street shopping would be complete without this fun shop: Contessa caters to everyone's inner girlie-girl with loads of dresses in every color and on-trend style, fit for (almost) every occasion.